(a) our website at www.kodypay.com;

 10. International transfers

-A number of our external third parties, including IBM, Visa's Cybersource and Intercom, are based outside the European Economic Area ("EEA") so their processing of your personal data will involve a transfer of data outside the EEA.
+A number of our external third parties, including IBM, Visa's Cybersource and Intercom, are based outside the United Kingdom ("UK") so their processing of your personal data will involve a transfer of data outside the UK.

-• Where we use certain service providers, including in the US, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+• Where we use certain service providers, including in the US, we may use specific contracts approved by the Information Commissioner’s Office, which give personal data the same protection it has in the UK.
+For further details, see the ICO Model contracts for the transfer of personal data to third countries.

 11. Data security